jonnonz1/nz-statute-book/acts/public/1971/armed-forces-discipline-act-1971.md

   (d) all soldiers of any additional New Zealand army force raised in accordance with section 11(4)﻿(d) of the Defence Act 1990.
 (3) The following members of the Air Force shall be subject to this Act:
   (a) all officers of the Regular Air Force, the Territorial Air Force, or the Air Force Reserve, or of any additional air force raised in accordance with section 11(5)﻿(d) of the Defence Act 1990:
-  (b) all airmen of the Regular Air Force:
+  (b) all aviators of the Regular Air Force:
-  (c) all airmen of the Territorial Air Force or the Air Force Reserve who for the time being are—
+  (c) all aviators of the Territorial Air Force or the Air Force Reserve who for the time being are—
     (i) undergoing or required to undergo training, whether in uniform or not; or (ii) performing or required to perform any air force duty, whether in uniform or not; or (iii) in or on any Air Force base, unit, ship, aircraft, or vehicle, or performing any work for the Air Force; or